batiste/CokeScript/README.md

 # CokeScript

 CokeScript is a whitespace sensitive language inspired by Python and Ruby that compile to JavaScript.
-This project is still at it's infancy and no significant program has been written with it.
+This project is still at an early stage.
+The CokeScript compiler is written in CokeScript.

 How does it compare against CoffeeScript: